bmabsout/Thesis/src/chapters/05_universal_behavioral_objectives.typ

 - *Efficiency Improvement*: They often lead to more efficient operation in terms of power consumption, computational requirements, or mechanical wear.

-- *Architectural Suitability*: They can be effectively encoded at the policy architecture level rather than requiring explicit representation in reward functions.
+- *Architectural Suitability*: They can be effectively encouraged at the policy architecture level rather than requiring explicit representation in reward functions or routine FPL specifications for every task.

 === Smoothness as a Universal Behavioral Objective

 Smoothness represents the paradigmatic example of a universal behavioral objective.
+Its corresponding UBF, $f_"smoothness"$, would quantify the degree of achieved smoothness.
 Smooth control policies exhibit two key properties:

 - *Temporal Smoothness*: Actions taken should be similar to previous actions to preserve smooth transitions between controller outputs over time.
 This prevents rapid oscillations that can destabilize systems or waste energy.

 - *Spatial Smoothness*: Similar states should map to similar actions, thus mitigating measurement noise and modeling uncertainties.
 This improves robustness to perturbations and enhances generalization.

-These properties are desirable across virtually all robotics applications, making smoothness an ideal candidate for architectural integration rather than task-specific reward engineering.
+These properties are desirable across virtually all robotics applications, making smoothness (and its $f_"smoothness"$ UBF) an ideal candidate for architectural integration rather than task-specific reward engineering or mandatory inclusion in all FPL formulas.

 == CAPS: Conditioning for Action Policy Smoothness

-We introduce Conditioning for Action Policy Smoothness (CAPS), an effective yet intuitive regularization approach that promotes smoothness directly at the policy level.
-CAPS operates by adding regularization terms to the policy optimization objective that encourage both temporal and spatial smoothness.
+We introduce Conditioning for Action Policy Smoothness (CAPS), an effective yet intuitive regularization approach that promotes the UBF of smoothness directly at the policy level.
+CAPS operates by adding regularization terms to the policy optimization objective that encourage both temporal and spatial smoothness, thereby promoting a high $f_"smoothness"$.

 === Mathematical Formulation